 To allow tracking of the progress and success of each project, the CHARM Pilot and Scholar awardees will be required to attend monthly cohort meetings with the Developmental Core and submit a brief progress report every 6 months, whether interim or final, until the end of the project.
 Progress reports must include an update on progress for all aims and an NIH inclusion enrollment table.
 Recipients are highly encouraged to participate and present in the CHARM Research in Progress meetings to discuss progress and receive feedback from the CHARM investigators.
-Pilot awardees and Scholar awardees are also required to present to the CHARM Community Advisory Board (CAB).
+Pilot awardees and Scholar awardees are also required to present to the CHARM Community Advisory Board (CAB) and present at a Research In Progress Meeting.

-APPLICATION GUIDANCE ADDITIONAL INFORMATION
+APPLICATION GUIDANCE ADDITIONAL INFORMATION SPEED REVIEW

-SPEED REVIEW